pcmichaud/micro/source/cons_en.rst

 -  Basket: vector of quantities :math:`x = (x_1, x_2,\cdots,x_n)`.

--  For any baskets :math:`A` and :math:`B`, preferences dictate which one is prefered.
+-  For any baskets :math:`A` and :math:`B`, preferences dictate which one is preferred.

--  Preferences are just like wishlists.
+-  Preferences are just like wish lists.
 They ignore prices and resources.

 -  Preference relations are denoted :math:`\succ,\succeq,\sim`.

 **Important assumptions about preferences**

 Assumptions (or axioms as they are called) on preferences are necessary to yield a theory of how consumers behavior.
 These axioms yield predictions.
-Among the most important we have that they should be:
+Among the most important, we have that they should be:

 *Exhaustive*